kaustavdm/forge-access-granted/RUNBOOK.md

 - Return a success response: `{ success: true }`
 - Input validation is already implemented

-**Test this implementation:**

-1. Send the **"3.1 Phone verification start - SMS"** request
-2. Verify that you receive an SMS with a verification code

 <details>
 <summary>💡 Click to see the solution</summary>